 The Benefits of Dark Chocolate for Your Health & Skin

-Here is a list of the benefits of eating a little dark chocolate every day, including some fascinating and surprising facts!
+Here is a list of dark chocolate benefits for skin, including some fascinating and surprising facts!
 Just keep in mind that it is the sugars in chocolate and the nasty fats that hurt your skin (and your health) and need to be avoided.
 Easter eggs tend to be full of these, which is why most of us need a good detox in the weeks after Easter.
 Check out our healthy Easter recipes if you’d like to indulge in a little chocolate (Easter eggs included!) without the nastiness!

-- As chocolate is anti-inflammatory, we can say it will benefit your skin.
+- As chocolate is anti-inflammatory, we can say it’s one of chocolate benefits for skin.
 Not directly, but if your body is less inflamed, you will have better general health and your skin will be clearer.

 - The flavonoids (a type of antioxidant) in dark chocolate offer some protection from UV damage